xsc/ronda-schema/README.md

 ## FAQs

-__Q:__ How slow is this?
+__Q: How slow is this?__

 You can clone the repository and run `lein perf` which will compare the schema-based middleware to a custom one performing validation/coercion _on foot_.

-Runs of the benchmark show an approximate overhead of __20x__, i.e. validation using schemas produces a _constant_ overhead that is 20 times higher than using a direct approach.
+Runs of the benchmark show an approximate overhead of __21x__, i.e. validation using schemas produces a _constant_ overhead that is 21 times higher than using a direct approach.

-You have to decide on a per-case basis if the qualitative values are significant.
-Also, it'll be interesting to see if there are performance improvements in the underlying [schema library][schema].
+You have to decide on a per-case basis if the actual timing values are significant.
+Also, future performance improvements in the underlying [schema library][schema] might reduce that significance.

-__Q:__ How do I handle e.g. JSON data?
+__Q: How do I handle e.g. JSON data?__

 TODO

-__Q:__ Does it play well with [Liberator](https://github.com/clojure-liberator/liberator)?
+__Q: Does it play well with [Liberator](https://github.com/clojure-liberator/liberator)?__

 TODO